North American blizzard of 2003: Impact

 In Pennsylvania, Governor Ed Rendell declared a state of emergency early on the 17th which made state agencies available for assistance.
 It also freed counties from spending restrictions and allowed routes to be closed to non-emergency vehicles.
 The state also issued a travel advisory asking people to stay off the roads.
-Many municipalities (including Philadelphia) declared their own snow emergencies which banned non-essential travel and parking on snow emergency routes.
+Many municipalities (including Philadelphia and Pittsburgh) declared their own snow emergencies which banned non-essential travel and parking on snow emergency routes.
 There were two snow-related deaths within Philadelphia.
 In the southeastern part of the state, area malls closed early on the 16th and churches cancelled services.

 The weight of the snow caused several roof and porch collapses throughout the region, particularly around Philadelphia where the snow mixed with sleet.
 Most malls and shopping centers were closed on the 17th as many employees could not get to work.
 Funerals and elective surgical procedures were cancelled.
 Businesses, universities and government offices started to reopen on Tuesday the 18th, but most schools remained closed.
 Organizers had to postpone scheduled events.
 Even Girl Scouts could not deliver their cookies.
 Life returned closer to normal as the week continued.
 Volunteers helped hospital personnel get to and from work.
 Blood supplies though were down to about one day.
 Numerous accidents occurred in the southeast part of the state during the morning of the 16th.

 After that, the timing of the storm (during the holiday weekend) kept the number of accidents and rescues down.
 The fluffy nature of the snow led to few power outages.
 Most were caused by vehicles crashing into utility poles.
 In Philadelphia, a partially buried man was found in a snowpile on the 17th.
 On the 21st, a 79-year-old woman was killed after a snow-packed aluminum patio roof collapsed on her.
 On the 19th, a 24-year-old man was injured when his leg was trapped under the debris of a porch collapse.
 The worst building collapse occurred in a warehouse near the old Navy Yard.
 Damage to the roof and goods was 3.5 million dollars.
 Philadelphia International Airport remained open on the 16th, but closed on the 17th and stranded about 600 passengers at the airport.
 The Greyhound bus terminal closed on the 17th.